savasick/macflood/README.md

 # MAC Flood

-This python script is a tool for performing MAC Flood attacks using multithreading.
+This python script is a tool for performing MAC Flood attack using multithreading.
 It generates random MAC addresses and sends ARP packets to the local network, which can lead to overloading of switches.

 ### install